Luiz of Orléans-Braganza: Succession

 On 1981, he succeeded Prince Pedro Henrique as the claimant to the Brazilian throne in the Vassouras branch.
 According to Brazilian legitimist claims, he was de jure Emperor of Brazil ("Dom Luiz I of Brazil").

 He and two of his younger brothers, Prince Bertrand and Prince Antônio, engaged in monarchist proselytism in Brazil.
 They played major roles during the campaign for the 1993 plebiscite, which represented the first official opportunity for a return of the monarchy to Brazil since the Proclamation of the Republic in 1889.
 In it, the people were asked to choose which form of government, presidential or parliamentary, and which form of state organization, republic or constitutional monarchy, Brazil should have.
 The monarchist cause was not successful, receiving 13.2% of the vote against 66% for the republic.

 Dom Luiz resided in a house with "no luxury nor splendor" in Higienópolis, a borough of São Paulo, Brazil.

 Death

-Prince Luiz died in São Paulo on July 14, 2022 having been hospitalized for a month.
-On the following day, Brazilian president Jair Bolsonaro and the Minister of Foreign Affairs signed a decree declaring a national day of official mourning for the death of Luiz.
+Prince Luiz died in São Paulo on 14 July 2022 following a month-long hospitalization.
+The following day, Brazilian President Jair Bolsonaro, countersigned by the Minister of Foreign Affairs, issued a decree declaring a national day of mourning in his honor.